 If you want to get a head start on the garden season, then starting seeds indoors is the way to go.
 But how do you know when to start seeds?
 This post will be your new go-to guide for seed starting indoors.

 We are often asked, “When should I start my seeds?”, and we usually have to give one of our most common responses which is, “It depends!”.

 Seed starting indoors is determined by your climate, the type of seeds you’re sowing, how long the seeds take to germinate, the time of year you’re planting, and your average first and last frost dates.

 Why Start Seeds Indoors?

 The most common reason for starting seeds indoors is due to a shorter growing season.
-Here in the very north panhandle of Idaho, we have a pretty short window for growing crops, so knowing how to start seeds is a must if we want a decent harvest.
+Here in the very north panhandle of Idaho, we have a pretty short window for growing crops, so knowing which seeds are best for our garden, and how to start seeds is a must if we want a decent harvest.

 A short growing season means the days to a mature harvest for an individual plant exceeds the amount of time between your last frost date in the spring, and your first frost date in the fall.

 Seed starting gives you up to a 16 week head-start on these crops, that’s nearly a 4 month head start!

 Benefits of Starting Seeds Indoors